bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 In the following section, we'd like to give you a few use cases when to use our `Gradle Runner` and `Android Build` Steps and what the major differences are.

-`Gradle Runner` Step: more complex, can be used to run any gradle related tasks, it performs whatever task you input. can run any gradle task

-* **Config**

-  Optional path to the gradle build file to use
-  Gradle task to run
-  gradlew file path
-* **Export Config**

-  APK, TEST APK, Mapping file include filter input fields
-* **Debug**

-  Set the additional cache
-  Additional options for gradle call

-`Android Build` Step: android steps are alsmost same as gradle runner but here you need to config this step as you config your project in android studio. more a reflection of configuration/development  of android studio UI. you can only build with this step, can only work with assemble beginning tasks.
-Lint-lint kezdetu task, unit testnel a test kezdeto taskokat.

-* **Project location Module Variant**
-* **Option**

-  APK location pattern
-  Set the level of cache
-  Additional Gradle Arguments

-## when running more tasks at the same time - gradle runner task inputba tobbet is fel tudok vinni: \``l debug assembedebug android test``

-gradle runner outputs two apk paths in this case and can be used in virtual device testing.

-android build - simlpler ux.
+`Gradle Runner` Step: more complex Step which is based on Gradle tasks.
+You can use this step to run any gradle task (link) that is available in your task list.
+More on how to call task list, here.
+You can run multiple tasks at the same time if you insert the tasks separated with space in the `Gradle task to run` input field.
+For example: `assembleDebug` `assembleDebugAndroidTest` where Gradle Runner step will output as many APK paths as many assemble tasks you have set.

+`Android Build` Step: provides a simplified user experience of Android Studio.
+This step reflects the configuration of your project in Android Studio.
+This step is geared towards building your project it cannot perform any other Gradle task.
+You can have any `assemble` - related task performed by this Step.

 ## About Gradle tasks

 [Gradle tasks](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html) are integral part of Gradle build script.
 They perform actions that are needed to build a project.
-Y**ou can define tasks specific to your project or use the default ones (any takss can be used that are defined in  in gradle build files).** A `gradle` task is a process you can run with `gradle` **command?**.
-You can run these tasks by running `gradle TASK-TO-RUN` in your Command Line / Terminal. (all tasks can be run not just the defaults but whichever are listed in the file above)
+You can use any task that is defined in gradle build files - either defined by you or available by default.
+You can run all the available tasks by running `gradlew TASK-TO-RUN` in your Command Line / Terminal.

-A most common Android Gradle project includes a lot of tasks by default such as:
+Here is a list of the most common default tasks of an Android Gradle project:

 * `androidDependencies` - displays the Android dependencies of the project.
 * `assemble` - assembles all variants of all applications and secondary packages.
 * `assembleAndroidTest` - assembles all the Test applications.
 * `clean` - deletes the build directory.

-at bitrise we use and run gradlew. users project has a `gradlew` which means when you generate a new android project Gradle has a given version and gradle wrapper puts this version Gradle version into my project.
+At Bitrise we use and run gradlew. users project has a `gradlew` which means when you generate a new android project Gradle has a given version and gradle wrapper puts this version Gradle version into my project.

 ### How to get the list of available Gradlew tasks in your project

 To get the basic task list, call `gradlew tasks` in your Android app's directory.
-When running `gradlew tasks`, you'll get a list of available Gradle tasks in the format:
+When running `gradlew tasks`, you'll get a list of available Gradle tasks in this format:

     $ ./gradlew tasks